CBD & Hemp Extract Supplements, Lotions, and Balms Review

 Identities of the products were not disclosed to the laboratories performing the testing.

-To achieve a "Pass" in the testing, a product had to meet the following criteria:
+To be "Approved" by Consumerlab.com, a product had to meet the following requirements:

 Heavy Metals: Products must not exceed the following limits: